 Another dependable way to remove ice dams from your roof is to buy and use deicers.
 Be aware that any DIY deicers may destroy your roof.
 The best deicers are sold at most home improvement stores.
 Following the label instructions, you can sprinkle the deicer on top of the ice in your gutters.
 This solution will slowly melt the ice away from your roof.

 We’ll give you one last tip.
-The best way to avoid ice jams is to make sure your roof is well insulated and ventilated.
+The best way to avoid ice jams is to make sure your roof is well-insulated and ventilated.
 Make sure there are no leaks where air can get in.
-If you need your roof inspected before the ice hits your home, Royalty Roofing would love to help.
+If you need your roof inspected before any further snow and ice hit your home, Royalty Roofing would love to help.
 Contact us for more information on how to get started!